MusicCaaat/RusLyric-Hyphenator/Readme.md

     Particle Binding: Particles ж, б, ль are automatically bound to the preceding syllable/word.

 **IMPORTANT:**
-**If you are using Windows 7 and the main version shows an error, please use the _Win7 file.**
+**If you are using Windows 7 and the main version shows an error (for example - api-ms-win-core-path-l1-1-0.dll), please use the _Win7 file.**

 How to Use:
     **Go to the notation software settings and make sure to disable automatic syllabification.
 In Sibelius, navigate to Preferences -> Other.